lyteword/kjv/deuteronomy/chapter-27.md

 <sup>14</sup> ¶ And the Levites shall speak, and say unto all the men of Israel with a loud voice,

-<sup>15</sup> Cursed be the man that maketh any graven or molten image, an abomination unto the LORD, the work of the hands of the craftsman, and putteth it in a secret place.
+<sup>15</sup> Cursed *be* the man that maketh *any* graven or molten image, an abomination unto the LORD, the work of the hands of the craftsman, and putteth *it* in *a* secret *place*.
 And all the people shall answer and say, Amen.

-<sup>16</sup> Cursed be he that setteth light by his father or his mother.
+<sup>16</sup> Cursed *be* he that setteth light by his father or his mother.
 And all the people shall say, Amen.

-<sup>17</sup> Cursed be he that removeth his neighbour’s landmark.
+<sup>17</sup> Cursed *be* he that removeth his neighbour’s landmark.
 And all the people shall say, Amen.

-<sup>18</sup> Cursed be he that maketh the blind to wander out of the way.
+<sup>18</sup> Cursed *be* he that maketh the blind to wander out of the way.
 And all the people shall say, Amen.

-<sup>19</sup> Cursed be he that perverteth the judgment of the stranger, fatherless, and widow.
+<sup>19</sup> Cursed *be* he that perverteth the judgment of the stranger, fatherless, and widow.
 And all the people shall say, Amen.

-<sup>20</sup> Cursed be he that lieth with his father’s wife; because he uncovereth his father’s skirt.
+<sup>20</sup> Cursed *be* he that lieth with his father’s wife; because he uncovereth his father’s skirt.
 And all the people shall say, Amen.

-<sup>21</sup> Cursed be he that lieth with any manner of beast.
+<sup>21</sup> Cursed *be* he that lieth with any manner of beast.
 And all the people shall say, Amen.

-<sup>22</sup> Cursed be he that lieth with his sister, the daughter of his father, or the daughter of his mother.
+<sup>22</sup> Cursed *be* he that lieth with his sister, the daughter of his father, or the daughter of his mother.
 And all the people shall say, Amen.

-<sup>23</sup> Cursed be he that lieth with his mother in law.
+<sup>23</sup> Cursed *be* he that lieth with his mother in law.
 And all the people shall say, Amen.

-<sup>24</sup> Cursed be he that smiteth his neighbour secretly.
+<sup>24</sup> Cursed *be* he that smiteth his neighbour secretly.
 And all the people shall say, Amen.

-<sup>25</sup> Cursed be he that taketh reward to slay an innocent person.
+<sup>25</sup> Cursed *be* he that taketh reward to slay an innocent person.
 And all the people shall say, Amen.

-<sup>26</sup> Cursed be he that confirmeth not all the words of this law to do them.
+<sup>26</sup> Cursed *be* he that confirmeth not *all* the words of this law to do them.
 And all the people shall say, Amen.